temporalio/samples-java/README.md

 ## Overview of the Samples

 * **HelloWorld Samples**
-  * _HelloActivity_ is a sample of a single activity workflow
+  * HelloActivity is a sample of a single activity workflow
-  * _HelloActivityRetry_ demonstrates how to retry an activity
+  * HelloActivityRetry demonstrates how to retry an activity
-  * _HelloAsync_ is a sample of how to call activities asynchronously and wait for them using Promises.
+  * HelloAsync is a sample of how to call activities asynchronously and wait for them using Promises.
-  * _HelloAsyncLambda_ is a sample of how to run a part of a workflow asynchronously in a separate task (thread).
+  * HelloAsyncLambda is a sample of how to run a part of a workflow asynchronously in a separate task (thread).
-  * _HelloAsyncActivityCompletion_ is a sample of an asynchronous activity implementation.
+  * HelloAsyncActivityCompletion is a sample of an asynchronous activity implementation.
-  * _HelloChild_ is a sample of a child workflow
+  * HelloChild is a sample of a child workflow
-  * _HelloException_ demonstrates exception propagation and wrapping
+  * HelloException demonstrates exception propagation and wrapping
   * HelloQuery is a sample of a query
   * HelloSignal is a sample of sending and handling a signal.
   * HelloPeriodic is a sample workflow that executes an activity periodically forever.

 * **FileProcessing** -- shows a workflow for media processing use case.
-The sample workflow downloads a file from an Amazon S3 bucket, creates a zip file and uploads that zip file back to S3.
-The sample uses the task routing feature.
-Requires AWS credentials.

-* **SplitMerge** -- the workflow in this sample processes a large data set by splitting it up into smaller data sets.
-The sample calculates the average of a large set of numbers stored in a file in S3.
-The smaller data sets are assigned to workers and the results of processing are merged to produce the final result.
-Requires S3 credentials.
+The sample workflow downloads a file, processes it and uploads result to a destination.
+Demonstrates how to route activities to a specific host.

 ## Build Samples

   We are working on getting [cadence-client library](https://github.com/uber-java/cadence-client) into a public Maven repository.